- ICH GCP

 |

-Change from baseline left ventricular ejection fraction (LVEF) measured by echocardiography at 3, 6, and 12 months after iCDC treatment.
+Change from baseline in left ventricular ejection fraction (LVEF) measured by echocardiography, and between-group difference between the iCDC treatment group and the standard treatment control group.

 |